thunderheadone/android-gradle-aspectj/README.md

 ## ProGuard

 Correct tuning will depend on your own usage of aspect classes.
-Iff you declares inter-type injections you'll have to predict side-effects and define your annotations/interfaces which you inject into java classes/methods/etc. in your proguard config.
+If you declares inter-type injections you'll have to predict side-effects and define your annotations/interfaces which you inject into java classes/methods/etc. in your proguard config.

 Basic rules you'll need to declare for your project: